elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 try {
   {{{{{{{{{{{{ // Syntax error will be invoked and not caught by catch handler } catch(e) {
-  alert("The engine can't understand this code, it's invalid");
+ console.log("The engine can't understand this code, it's invalid");
 }

 ```